tari-labs/tari-university/src/cryptography/amortization-bp-ipp/mainreport.md

 With the above amortization of the IP Proof, the prover sends  $3log_2(n) +  n$   inner-product proof elements.
 That is the set of all  $log_2(n)$  triples  $L_j$, $R_j$ and $u^{-1}$ as well as the  $n$  coefficients  $s_i$'s.

 The given Verifier's Test of the coefficients and the optimisation of their computations solidify the proposed  amortization of the Inner-product proof.
+Given the Bulletproofs setting, that a vector of size  $n$  refers to  $n$  number of  32-byte values, even seemingly small savings are significant.